Rural-Remote Admissions Scheme

 Candidates must satisfy the following criteria:

-- Academic - candidates must satisfy the minimum academic requirement for admission to the JMP - Doctor of Medicine as outlined in the 2015 Prospective Student Guide due out in May 2014.
+- Academic - Candidates must satisfy the minimum academic requirement for admission to the BMed-JMP.

-- Have resided in a rural/remote location for at least five years cumulatively since the age of five years (see below Assessment of rural/remote status).
+- Rural status - candidates must have resided in a rural/remote location for at least five years cumulatively since the age of five years and provide the relevant documentation.

-- Only Australian Citizens and Australian Permanent Residents are eligible to apply under RRAS - New Zealand Citizens are ineligible.
+- Residency - only Australian Citizens and Australian Permanent Residents are eligible to apply under RRAS.
+New Zealand Citizens are ineligible.